Common Questions about Being a Councillor

 According to the commitments you take on, this can vary from a few hours each week to several hours each day.

-Committee meetings are held during the day and last up to 3 hours, you will possibly have to attend meetings in the evening with local community groups and may be required to travel to meetings outside Moray.
+Committee meetings are held during the day and last up to 3-4 hours, they may be held in person or online, you will possibly have to attend meetings in the evening with local community groups and may be required to travel to meetings outside Moray.

 In preparation for meetings you will have to read council documents and reports and you will also have to deal with correspondence from the residents in your ward.
 It can be a challenge to balance this with having a job, a family and outside interests.

-You will of course need to attend meetings at Council Headquarters in Elgin.
+You will of course need to attend meetings at Council Headquarters in Elgin as well as via remote attendance when the need arises.
 Most of these are held during the working day and so, if you are working in other employment, you will need an understanding employer.
 In addition, many Councillors represent the Council on one or more outside bodies such as Trusts, Boards and Forums which may have monthly, quarterly, or annual meetings.

 No, however rooms are set aside within headquarters for the use of Councillors and you will be entitled to share this.
 You will also have the use of the facilities in the Members' Lounge.